emrecosar/ficisertligi/_posts/2021-01-08-woodford-reserve.md

 Palate is very sweet (thanks to the corn), caramel, toasty oak, bitter honey and spice.
 Oily, velvety and almost chewy.
 Finish; more sweetness, spice, smooth and medium to long.
 Some alcohol burn bites the tongue.
 After couple of minutes in the glass makes it more gentle.
 (I prefer little burn.)

-%72 corn, 18 rye, 10 barley, non chill-filtered, NAS, %43,2 abv, matured in American white oak casks.Triple distilled, a combination of "pot still" and "column still" and my review expression is stated as batch no: 850 ve bottle no: 2874 on the label.
+%72 corn, 18 rye, 10 barley, non chill-filtered, NAS, %43,2 abv, matured in American white oak casks.
+Triple distilled, a combination of pot still-column still and my expression tasted for the review is stated as Batch No: 850 ve Bottle No: 2874 on the label.

 Delicious, well-rounded and balanced till the end.
 Woodford Reserve is a daily drinking bourbon; you'll never get bored and because of this, it's very dangerous in my opinion.
 So far, all of my friends, whisky related or not, loved it.
-Whereever you drink, you will recognize the special characteristic of Woodford Reserve.
-It's very hard to achieve that style for a distillery which produces massive amount of whiskies per year.
+Wherever you drink, you will recognize the special characteristic of Woodford Reserve.
+It's very hard to achieve that style for a distillery, which produces massive amount of whiskies per year.

 Cheers to all.